 ROKFORM specializes in functional phone accessories designed for an active lifestyle.
 Take care of your device with a protective phone case and compatible mounts purpose-built for cycling, motorcycling, or driving.
 Every iPhone 15, 14, and 13, ROKFORM case allows for seamless wireless charging, making charging a breeze.

 So what’s the deal with wireless charging?
 How does it really work, and should you be using it to charge up your smartphone?
 We’re taking a look at the pros and cons of wireless charging to help inform your decision.

 What is Wireless Charging?

 Fast forward to 2023, and the hype has simmered, but now wireless charging is available in more smartphones than ever.
 Almost all new iPhones and Android phones in recent years come with cable-free charging capability.
-ROKFORM phone cases for Apple and Samsung products allow for easy wireless charging, including protection from drops up to 6 feet and strong magnets to hold onto any magnetic surface.
+Newer ROKFORM phone cases for Apple and Samsung products allow for easy wireless charging, including protection from drops up to 6 feet and strong magnets to hold onto any magnetic surface.

 How Wireless Charging For Smartphones Works

 Wireless charging uses a charging pad to transmit power wirelessly via electromagnetic induction.
 This works because the charging station creates an electromagnetic field between the charger and phone to transmit the electric current through the airwaves.

 The waves are picked up by a receiver coil embedded in the back of your phone that transforms the electromagnetic waves into usable electricity.
 This electrical current is then used to charge the smartphone and stored in the phone’s battery.

 Wireless charging is often referred to as Qi wireless charging or Qi technology.
 The Qi standard was introduced in 2008 and has become the principal wireless charging standard in the industry, used across most smartphone brands.
 Qi uses both resonant and inductive charging, of which the latter requires devices to be close to each other in order to work.